mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ### Abfallwirtschaftsamt Bodenseekreis

 Go to the [service provider website](https://www.bodenseekreis.de/umwelt-landnutzung/abfallentsorgung-privat/termine/abfuhrkalender/) and select location and desired waste types.
-Afterwards an iCal calender export is provided.
+Afterwards an iCal calendar export is provided.
 Simply take this URL and replace the year with "{%Y}" and use this URL within the configuration.

 ```yaml
 waste_collection_schedule: